 Do not forget to research your competition to see how your prices and services compare.
 By researching and providing this information, you will know exactly what you will need to achieve (number of clients, income, specific equipment) before you are able to quit your regular job and pursue your dream 100%.

 As mentioned above, a successful business must market itself to its clients.
 Word-of-mouth advertising is the best form of advertising, of course.
 You always want to do what you can to encourage people to tell their friends about how great you are.
 However, relying solely on word-of-mouth advertising is not good enough for a professional.
 You need to identify where your potential clients are and seek them out.
 For example, if you are a wedding videographer, be sure to attend as many bridal expos as you possibly can while placing ads in your local newspaper’s wedding supplements.
 If shooting company training videos is more your thing, then attend business expos and place ads in various trade publications.

 Remember, advertising may cost, but it always pays!

-If you are a seller on VideoToOrder.com, we give you many ways to promote your video services as well as your seller’s profile.
-While we are working hard to promote the video services marketplace as a whole, you absolutely must take control of marketing your services here, too.
+If you are a seller on VideoToOrder.com, we give you many ways to promote your freelance video services as well as your seller’s profile.
+While we are working hard to promote your services through the video creation marketplace so you are making more money, you absolutely must take control of marketing your services here, too, if you want to maximize the amount of money you are making.
 Stay tuned for the launch of our VTO Business Academy, where we teach you how to get the most out of your freelance filmmaking, editing and marketing services; it’s in development and coming soon.